theSteveMitchell/mitchell.earth/index.markdown

 The Ceremony will be on Sunday, June 7, 2026 in the afternoon.

-Immediately family will be invited to stay in the town of Ossuccio, on the Western Shore of Lake Como.
+Immediate family will be invited to stay in the town of Ossuccio, on the Western Shore of Lake Como.
 Accomodations have been arranged, for arrival on Friday June 5th and departure Tuesday June 9th.